jkrumow/x_toolbox/README.md

     * Fancy little toolbar with sliding buttons.

 * DocumentationKit
-    * Adds scripts and configuration to generate DocSets from inside Xcode.
+    * Adds scripts and configuration to generate DocSets from inside Xcode using [appledoc](https://github.com/tomaz/appledoc#quick-install).

 * DragNDrop
     * Contract for drag and drop between view controllers.
 Consists of protocols and classes.